 The last revaluation of property, plant and equipment was performed as of 31 December 2016 with the assistance of independent licensed appraisers in order to determine the fair value of the assets, in accordance with the requirements of IFRS 13 and IAS 16.

-As at 31 December 2016, a revaluation reserve of BGN 2,629 thousand (31 December 2016) was recognised net of impairment.
+A revaluation reserve in the amount of BGN 2,629 thousand, net of impairment, was recognized from the assessment.